Community Building Camps

 A volunteering event to make beautiful natural buildings affordable for schools, charities, community groups, trusts and pubic organisations who put other people and the environment first.

 Our Community Building Camps give you a chance to learn by collaborating on a real building project.
 Your participation assists the charity, community group or school accomplish the building of their dreams.
 The event is something between work experience, volunteering and crowd funding, but not a course.
 The main currency is your physical work and every participant pays £40 per week which is used to cover the costs of Katherine cooking our evening meals.
 This is payable in advance via the course bookings page and is used as a deposit to book your place.
 There will be the opportunity to stay on for longer if you’d like but we ask a minimum commitment of two weeks and will give preference to those that can commit to three.
 Also please note that because of the nature of this event you must be physically fit, strong and competent with tools.
-Camping available.
+We’ll all be camping together on-site for the duration.

 Previous projects photos